-We encourage Groton's citizens and others to review the schedule for 2023-2024.
+We encourage Groton's citizens and others to review the 2024-2025 schedule for the FY26 projects.
 To submit a proposal, first, use the CPA Preliminary Proposal (CPA PP) form, and then as appropriate, the CPA Project Application Proposal (CPA PAP) form.
 Both are included with CPP.
 These are intended to help develop proposals in accordance with the procedures within this CPP and with the CPA.
 This CPP has been placed on the Town of Groton's website.
 The CPP contains a copy of the scoring sheet used by the CPC members to evaluate proposals, determine priority and thence precedence; a tool needed when insufficient funds exist for eligible projects.